Extended Kennedy family among mourners at funeral of Saoirse Kennedy Hill

 Among the hymns sung at the Mass included a version of the Irish ballad When Irish Eyes Are Smiling adapted with the words When Saoirse’s Eyes are Smiling.

-Ms Courtney Hill was found unresponsive last Thursday afternoon at the Kennedy family compound on Cape Cod last Thursday afternoon and was later pronounced dead at a nearby hospital.
+Ms Kennedy Hill was found unresponsive last Thursday afternoon at the Kennedy family compound on Cape Cod last Thursday afternoon and was later pronounced dead at a nearby hospital.

 Her death is still under investigation as the results of a toxicology report are awaited.